 The Field Analysis data view will allow further analyzing of a particular field.
+From the Add Data View drop-down menu in the upper left corner of the pane, select Field Analysis.
 The Visualization Controls pane allows for selection of the field and selecting the line out location.
 The Visualization Results pane contains a 2d view of the chosen field, and a lineout at the selected location.